A Partnership of Trusts or a Hybrid Trust

 Tax-free distributions – It is generally easier for tax-free distributions to be made through a partnership of discretionary trusts, as compared to a unit trust or a company.

 Independence – Each partner trust is effectively independent of the others.
 A partner trust can sell its interest in the partnership without affecting the tax position of the other partners, although in practice it may be difficult to find someone to buy their interest.
-New partners can be admitted easily by simply becoming partners in the partnership, although this may cause tax implications for the existing partners.
+New partners can be admitted easily by simply becoming partners in the partnership, although there may then be tax implications for the existing partners.

 Employment benefits – The individual principals can be employed by the partnership and obtain the benefits of salary packaging, employer sponsored superannuation, etc.

-Cost – A Partnership of discretionary trusts obviously entails considerable costs (i.e., in the establishment of the separate discretionary trusts (unless they are already in existence), corporate trustees, corporate agent, etc).
+Cost – A Partnership of discretionary trusts obviously entails additional costs (i.e., in the establishment of the separate discretionary trusts (unless they are already in existence), corporate trustees, corporate agent, etc).

 Advantages/Disadvantages of Hybrid Trusts